mamaicode/gdg-elte-demo/README.md

 # gdg-elte-demo
-Short workshop for GDG ELTE covering topics such as Google Cloud essentials for developers (Cloud Functions, Compute Engine, Cloud Storage, etc.), Infrastructure as Code (IaC) and automation with Terraform.

-Workshop includes a hands-on demo of deploying a simple web app on Google Cloud Platform.
+This repository demonstrates how to take code from development to production in Google Cloud—without manual intervention.
+It covers the fundamentals of CI/CD, showcasing an enterprise level approach using Infrastructure as Code with Terraform and GitHub Actions.
+Try out the demo on your own!